MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 ```

 ### 4.3 Replace the placeholder with your App Secret
 Make sure to replace `{Your App Secret}` text with the actual value for your application.
 The App Secret can be found on the **Getting Started** page or **Settings** page on the App Center portal.

 The Getting Started page contains the above code sample with your App Secret in it, you can just copy-paste the whole sample.

 The example above shows how to use the `start:withServices` method and include both App Center Analytics and App Center Crashes.

-If you do not want to use one of the two services, remove the corresponding parameter from the method call above.
+If you don't want to use one of the two services, remove the corresponding parameter from the method call above.

 Unless you explicitly specify each module as parameters in the start method, you can't use that App Center service.
-In addition, the `start:withServices` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.
+Also, the `start:withServices` API can only be used once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

 For example - If you just want to onboard to App Center Analytics, you should modify the `start:withServices` API call as follows: